Cough: Epidemiology

 A cough is the most common reason for visiting a primary care physician in the United States.

 Other animals

 Marine mammals such as dolphins and whales cannot cough.
 Some invertebrates such as insects and spiders cannot cough or sneeze.
+Crocodiles can cough.
 Domestic animals and vertebrates such as dogs and cats can cough, because of diseases, allergies, dust or choking.
 In particular, cats are known for coughing before spitting up a hairball.

 In other domestic animals, horses can cough because of infections, or due to poor ventilation and dust in enclosed spaces.
 Kennel cough in dogs can result from a viral or bacterial infection.

 Deer can cough similarly to humans as a result of respiratory tract infections, such as parasitic bronchitis caused by a species of Dictyocaulus.